ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

     $ kubectl apply -k $HOME/k8sprjs/cert-manager/deployment/
     ~~~

-    This command prints a long output of lines indicating the many components that get created in the deployment of cert-manager.
+    This command prints a long output of lines indicating the many components created in the deployment of cert-manager.

 ### Verifying the deployment of cert-manager